INSTANT VIEW-Reactions as India's Chandrayaan-3 makes historic moon landing | Technology

 INSTANT VIEW-Reactions as India's Chandrayaan-3 makes historic moon landing

-India on Wednesday became the fourth country to land on the moon after the Indian Space Research Organisation's Chandrayaan-3 touched down on the lunar south pole.
-Following are some reactions to the occasion: S. Since 1962, India’s space program has continued to scale new heights and inspire generations of young dreamers.”
-BILL NELSON, ADMINISTRATOR, NASA “Congratulations ISRO on your successful Chandrayaan-3 lunar South Pole landing!
+India on Wednesday became the fourth country to land on the moon after the Indian Space Research Organisation's Chandrayaan-3 touched down on the rugged south pole.
+Following are some reactions: S. An elated nation with (1.4 billion) aspirations witnessed today yet another achievement in its six-decade long space programme."
+BILL NELSON, ADMINISTRATOR, NASA "Congratulations ISRO on your successful Chandrayaan-3 lunar South Pole landing!

-India on Wednesday became the fourth country to land on the moon after the Indian Space Research Organisation's Chandrayaan-3 touched down on the lunar south pole.
+India on Wednesday became the fourth country to land on the moon after the Indian Space Research Organisation's Chandrayaan-3 touched down on the rugged south pole.

 "India is on the moon."
 NARENDRA MODI, PRIME MINISTER, INDIA